gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * `default.pa` - server initialization for the per-user mode
 * `system.pa` - server initialization for the system-wide mode

-If the user config directory contains `.conf` files, the system `.conf` files are ignored.
+If the user config directory contains `.conf` files, the system `.conf` files with the same name are ignored.

 ### Sockets